hackbinghamton/hackbinghamton.github.io/blog/_posts/2024-01-21-hackbu-2024-registrations-open.md

 tags: hackathon
 ---

 On behalf of the HackBU team, I am excited to announce that [signups for the HackBU 2024 hackathon](https://forms.gle/NpJnaMxDfLvCcywb9) are now open!
 This event will take place on **February 17th–18th, in-person at Binghamton University's Innovative Technology Complex**.
-Regular registration will close at midnight on February 11th, so register soon!
+Regular registration will close at 11:59PM on February 12th, so register soon!

 <!--more-->